nexDigitalDev/confluent-kafka-demo/security/README.md

 User:test --operation WRITE --topic sasl-topic
 ```

-By the same way, if you want to give the read right to this user, execute the following command:
+If you also want to give the read right to this user, execute the following command:

 ```bash
 kafka-acls --authorizer-properties zookeeper.connect=localhost:2181 --add --allow-principal \